ranveer2920/ranveer2920/README.md

 ## 🧑‍💻 About Me

-- 🎓 Final-year Electronics & Telecommunication Engineering student
+- 🎓 Electronics & Telecommunication Engineering Graduate
 - ☁️ Focused on **DevOps & Cloud Computing**
 - 🚀 Hands-on with **AWS, Linux, Docker, Jenkins and Terraform**
 - 🔄 Building and automating **CI/CD pipelines**